Can a Good God Do Evil?

 Where it says that an evil spirit from God came upon Saul, because Saul rejected God's plan for him, God didn't stop this evil spirit from coming on Saul.
 I'm sure that an evil spirit would like to come upon every Christian who is faithfully serving the Lord, but God blocks it because we are trusting and serving him.

 It's the same here in the U.S.A., the more we as a people reject God, the Bible, and Christianity, the more we will further accelerate the moral decay that is happening throughout the land.
-In so doing, we remove ourselves from God's blessing and protection.
-It's not that God sends the catastrophes that come upon us, but rather, that we remove ourselves from his protection and blessings, and as a consequence we reap the natural consequences of going against God's will.
+In so doing, we remove ourselves from God's blessing and protection, and as a consequence we reap the natural consequences of going against God's will.

 The same principle applies to individuals—if we reject God and go against his will—we will remove ourselves from God's blessings and protection and will reap the natural consequences of our sinful behaviors.